emqx/emqx-docs/en_US/getting-started/getting-started.md

    {% endemqxce %}

    {% emqxee %}

    ```bash
    docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8084:8084 -p 8883:8883 -p 18083:18083 emqx/emqx-enterprise:latest
    ```

    {% endemqxee %}

-   Ensure [Docker](https://www.docker.com/) is installed and running before you execute this command.

 2. Start your web browser and enter `http://localhost:18083/` ( `localhost` can be substituted with your IP address) in the address bar to access the  [EMQX Dashboard](../dashboard/introduction.md), from where you can connect to your clients or check the running status.